Specula app icon

 Measure the talking, not the music bed.

 Podcast platforms specify a dialog-gated loudness target, not a whole-file one.
 Measure the episode as a single number and the intro bed, the stinger, and the room tone all drag it off.
-Specula runs a neural VAD over the file, gates a parallel integrated LUFS to the speech blocks, and reads that against the Apple Podcasts and Spotify Podcasts targets, with the speech regions hand-correctable when the detector guesses wrong.
+So Specula finds the speech first: a neural VAD marks every spoken block, a parallel integrated LUFS accumulates over just those blocks, and the Apple Podcasts and Spotify Podcasts targets read off that.
+When the detector guesses wrong, you correct the regions by hand.

 macOS Speech-gated LUFS Silero neural VAD Dialogue mode Level Dialogue Noise floor